sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 *  2_Bacterial_Binning : Parent directory for subdirectories of each binning tool
 *  3_Experimental_bacterial_binning : This folder I will try using a different coverage approach (aligning reads per sample per individual)
 *  4_Stored_BASH_scripts : After a step is done I moved the BASH script for the job here to be more organized.
+*  5_Final_Bins : Bins used in downstream analysis after QC
+*  6_Bacterial_taxonomy : We will use GDTB-Tk and determine the taxonomy of each final bacterial bin
+*  7_Relative_Abundance : We will also determine the relative abundance of each bacterial bin per sample per individual

 ## Scripts + Batch Jobs
 Finished jobs are found here in 4_Stored_BASH_scripts but should be run from this directory.